 Tidio free: 50 live-chat conversations plus 50 Lyro AI conversations as a one-time allotment.
 After those run out, you're either paying or without AI capabilities.

-FastBots free: 50 messages/month, no time expiry.
-Honest free tier.
+FastBots free: dashboard preview, no time expiry.
+Honest no-card preview.

-For a small SaaS team that wants to test with real traffic before committing: saavos and FastBots have the most useful free tiers.
+For a small SaaS team that wants to test with real traffic before committing: saavos and FastBots have the most useful no-card previews.
 Chatbase is fine if you'll test actively in the first two weeks.

 This is where most small SaaS teams land.